-The purpose of recovery planning is to enhance crisis preparedness and resiliency of the CU system.
-This will further protect deposits held by members of CUs and contribute to the stability of the sector in Ontario.
+The purpose of recovery planning is to enhance crisis preparedness and resiliency of the individual CU and the CU system.
+This will facilitate protection of deposits held by members of CUs and contribute to the stability of the CU sector in Ontario.

 Adherence to the principles identified in the Interpretation part of this guidance is a course of conduct that is in the best interest of the CU and its members.
-Effective adherence to these principles also in FSRA's Interpretation, demonstrates the degree of care, diligence and skill that a prudent person would exercise in comparable circumstances.
+It also demonstrates the degree of care, diligence and skill that a prudent person would exercise in comparable circumstances.
 Hence, effective adherence to the principles in this Interpretation guidance would demonstrate how powers and duties should be exercised and discharged by each director, officer or committee members of a CU under s.
 144(1) of the Act.
 Effective adherence to these principles would satisfy the care, skill and diligence that each director, officer or committee member of a CU must exercise pursuant to s.
 144(2) of the Act.

-Section B of By-Law No. 5 requires that CUs "develop and implement appropriate and prudent risk management policies."
+Section B of By-Law No. 5 also requires that CUs "develop and implement appropriate and prudent risk management policies."
 With respect to operational risk management, one of the fundamental elements that CUs should address in their policies includes, "disaster recovery and business continuity plans."
 Effective adherence to the principles identified in the Interpretation portion of this guidance would reflect the types of prudent planning that a CU should engage in to address the continuity of its business during periods of severe stress.

-This Interpretation sets out FSRA's view of requirements under the Act and of By-Law No. 5 as they relate to recovery planning.
-Non-adherence may lead to supervisory action or enforcement sanction by FSRA, including requiring remediation and reporting, and/or issuing orders and in extreme cases, placing the CU under supervision or administration.
+Therefore, to the extent that a CU does not implement and maintain recovery planning consistent with FSRA's Interpretation of the requirements under the Act and of By-Law No. 5, this may lead to supervisory action or enforcement sanction by FSRA against the CU, its Board or Senior Management.
+This may include requiring remediation and reporting, and/or issuing orders and in extreme cases, placing the CU under supervision or administration.